RohinMenon/GLiTCH-induced-Transitions-for-secure-Crypto-Hardware/pre-silicon-leakage/README.md

-# 🔐 GLiTCH: Leakage Evaluation Framework for Cryptographic Hardware
+# Pre-Silicon Leakage Analyzer

-This repository provides a lightweight framework to evaluate side-channel leakage in unmasked cryptographic S-Box designs.
+This code provides a framework to evaluate side-channel leakage in a designs pre-fabrication.
 It uses simulation traces (VCDs) generated via Verilog simulation (e.g., using `iverilog`) and performs automated leakage analysis using known input data.

-GLiTCH enables a systematic way to explore how signal transitions reveal secret-dependent information, especially in the context of secure hardware design.
+This framework enables a systematic way to explore how signal transitions reveal secret-dependent information, especially in the context of secure hardware design.

 ---

 ## 🧩 Overview

-The toolchain consists of two main scripts:
+The code consists of two main scripts:

 1. **`unmasked_aes_sbox.sh`**
    Automates Verilog simulations across multiple inputs and generates switching activity traces (VCDs) for each run.